Reflecting On The Past Growing Season & Planning For Spring

-Although winter is often thought of as the “off-season” in gardening, it’s really the best time to reflect on the past growing season, take stock of what grew well and what didn’t, as well as plan your garden for next season.
-Winter reflecting and planning also helps keep the restless gardener busy thinking and dreaming of putting her hands in the soil.
+Although winter is often thought of as the “off-season” in gardening, it’s really the best time to reflect on the past growing season!
+Take stock of what grew well and what didn’t and dig into planning your garden for next season.
+Winter reflection and planning will help to keep the restless gardener busy, thinking and dreaming of putting your hands in the soil.

 Reflecting On Your Garden Last Season